The Velvet Underground: NYPL reunion, death of Reed and Grammys concert (2009–2017)

 In December 2009, to commemorate the 45th anniversary of the band's formation, Reed, Tucker and Yule (with Cale not present) gave a rare interview at the New York Public Library.

 The Velvet Underground continues to exist as a New York–based partnership managing the financial and back catalog aspects for the band members.
-In January 2012, the surviving members of the band initiated legal action against the Andy Warhol Foundation for the Visual Arts over unauthorised use of the debut album's banana design.
+In January 2012, the surviving members of the band initiated legal action against the Andy Warhol Foundation for the Visual Arts over unauthorized use of the debut album's banana design.
 Forty-fifth anniversary box sets of the band's first four studio albums, including significantly expanded bonus material, appeared from 2012 to 2015; the live box set The Complete Matrix Tapes, comprising remixed and remastered versions of a series of professionally recorded 1969 performances, also appeared in 2015.

 On October 27, 2013, Lou Reed died at his home in Southampton, New York, aged 71.
 He had undergone a liver transplant earlier in the year.
-John Cale responded to Reed's passing by saying, "The world has lost a fine songwriter and poet…I've lost my 'school-yard buddy'".
+John Cale responded to Reed's passing by saying, "The world has lost a fine songwriter and poet...I've lost my 'school-yard buddy'".
+His death left Cale the sole surviving original member of the band.

 In 2017, John Cale and Maureen Tucker reunited to perform "I'm Waiting for the Man" at the Grammy Salute to Music Legends concert.

+Musical style and influences

+The music of the Velvet Underground has been described as "boldly uncompromising both sonically and lyrically", and has been delineated as a fusion of rock & roll, avant-garde, and the "poetic realism of post-beat literature".
+In addition to avant-garde jazz and rock & roll, Lou Reed was also influenced by pop music.